nicholaswmin/dom/README.md

 On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.

 Ergo, this.
-These 3 methods are good enough.
+RThese 3 methods are good enough.

 You can modify the source with your own methods if you need to.